 Maja Freese has a bachelor degree in 5-stringed cello from the folk music department at the Danish National Acadamy.
 She has recently composed a song that was incorporated in the 19th edition of Højskolesangbogen (“Leonoras Morgendigt”) and you can experience Maja as a singer, cellist and composer in the trio Vesselil, a group that puts focus on women’s stories and faiths in old folk music.
 Maja also plays in Vingefang, Barani Duo, Mynsterland and Bianca Nisha among other constellations.
 She loves to combine cello and song, music with groove and to dust off forgotten old songs and show the relevance and soul of it - and that is something we love in Høst!

-Filippa Westerberg is a classically trained cellist with a bachelor degree from the Danish National Academy in Odense.
-Currently she is preparing her masters recital that will take place in June 2021.
+Filippa Westerberg is a classically trained cellist with a master degree from the Danish National Academy of Music.
+Currently she is attending the soloist program - Contemporary Creative Artist as a cellist, singer and composer.
 Filippa has always loved to play and sing different genres - mostly classical, jazz, pop and folk music.
 She has been spotted on various musical scenes and in Odense symphony orchestra and you can currently find her in different projects and bands for example Kaisin and Trio Videungar.
 She has been singing in vocal settings and choirs in different styles all her life, especially with her big family and now she has a new singing-family in HØST.